-Black sitcoms have existed on television for decades now, and while they aren’t as universally appreciated as sitcoms with less diverse casts, they offer an in-depth presentation of what it’s like existing as a black person in a world that doesn’t cater to us.
+Black sitcoms have existed on television for decades now—The Fresh Prince of Bel-Air is over 30!—and while they aren’t as universally appreciated as sitcoms with less diverse casts, they offer an in-depth presentation of what it’s like existing as a Black person in a world that doesn’t cater to us.

-Casting aside traditional black roles like service workers, maids, and other harmful caricatures, the black sitcom has evolved into relatable representation that wasn’t previously depicted.
-Recently, newer shows have cropped up and shone an even brighter light on the black community—The Chi, Atlanta, and Insecure, to name a few—and allowed us to show the rest of America what black culture and life is really like.
+Casting aside traditional Black roles like service workers, maids, and other harmful caricatures, the Black sitcom has evolved into a relatable representation that wasn’t previously depicted.
+Recently, newer shows have cropped up and shone an even brighter light on the Black community—The Chi, Atlanta, and Insecure, to name a few—and allowed us to show the rest of America what Black culture and life is really like.

-Though we still have a long way to go when it comes to an even playing field for both paymeny and treatment of black actors and actresses, it’s undeniable that the surge in recent years can be attributed to these sitcoms.
-That being said, let’s take a look at what we consider to be the 30 best black sitcoms of all time.
+Though we still have a long way to go when it comes to an even playing field for both the payment and treatment of Black creatives in Hollywood, it’s undeniable that the surge in recent years can be attributed to these sitcoms.
+They provided the groundwork and paved the way for the newer generations to create shows and sitcoms that reflect who Black people are in this day and age.
+With that being said, let’s take a look at the 30 best Black sitcoms of all time.